bdfoster/blumate/README.rst

 project, however this will change in the coming months.

-Copyright for substantial portions of BluMate are held by Paulus Schoutsen as part of `Home Assistant <https://home-assistant.io>`__.
+Copyright for substantial portions of BluMate is held by Paulus Schoutsen as part of `Home Assistant <https://home-assistant.io>`__.

 .. |BUILD_STATUS| image:: https://travis-ci.org/bdfoster/blumate.svg?branch=master